CadeWrinkle/cadewrinkle.github.io/README.md

 # Welcome to My Website

-If you are seeing this, then I want to thank you for taking the time to check out my resume and consider me for a position.
-As a hard working and dedicated individual, I promise I won't dissapoint if you are willing to potentially give me a chance!
+Thank you for taking the time to review my resume.
+I am dedicated and hardworking individual with a passion for IT and Cybersecurity.
+I'm confident that my skills and commitment will bring value to your team, and I look forward to the opportunity to contribute to your success.
 ## About Me

 Hello!
 I'm Cade Wrinkle, a passionate and dedicated student with a strong background in IT and Cybersecurity.
 I am currently looking for an opportunity to prove what I'm capible of in the form of an internship, co-op, part-time or full-time employment.
 I have several years of higher education, and over a year of relevant work experience.
 I am dedicated, willing to show up and learn whatever is needed.
 I am a team player, and will make a difference wherever I'm needed.
 I hope after reading this you will consider giving me a chance.
 Thank you!